Medical Oncology

 Hematology Oncology

-Dr. O'Hara is an Assistant Professor of Medicine at the Hospital of the University of Pennsylvania.
+Dr. O'Hara is an Associate Professor of Medicine at the Hospital of the University of Pennsylvania.
 He received his Bachelor of Biology in Molecular Genetics from the University of Rochester in 2004.
 He went on to obtain his MD in Medicine from the Stony Brook School of Medicine in 2008.
 Dr. O'Hara is leading several clinical trials at the PCRC to treat Pancreatic Cancer.

 Hematology Oncology